jacobtrvl/emco/examples/test-cert/Readme.md

 `bar-ns` in all three clusters will be configured to have the common CA `CA 1`.  (note each cluster will have a common root but its own Intermediate CA certificate).

-Logical cloud `FooBar` is specified to use `CA 2` and results in namespace `foobar-ns` on Cluster1 and Cluster3 to be configured with a `CA 2`.
+Logical cloud `FooBar` is specified to use `CA 2` and results in namespace `foobar-ns` on Cluster1 and Cluster3 to be configured with CA certificates for `CA 2`.

 # Environment Setup and Assumptions